AadiSubramanya/cryptonite_TP2_aadisubramanya/picoCTF/Binary Exp/format_string_0.md

 References
-- chatGPT to explain how these were vulnaribilities
+- chatGPT to explain how these were vulnaribilities (since i got the answer through trial and error, the first time)